 6. File an Application for Degree form at least one semester prior to expected graduation; and

-7. Pay in full all accounts at the Business Office.
+7. Pay in full all accounts at the Student Accounts Office.

-In order to participate in commencement and baccalaureate ceremonies, a student must have completed all degree requirements.
+In order to participate in commencement ceremonies, a student must have completed all degree requirements.